 The Sunday after - Comfort Food

-The problem with the breakfast hash at the Amex Club is, everyone takes all of the chicken sausages out.
+The problem with the breakfast hash at the Amex Club is, that everyone takes all of the chicken sausages out.
 Pretty much all that is left is the farro, and while good, I thought it would be better if it actually had some sausage in it.
-So the first Sunday we are home I tell BB I'm going to make the hash from the club, but actually put some chicken sausage in it, and thought sweet potatoes would be a nice addition.
+So the first Sunday we are home I tell BB I'm going to make the hash from the club, but put some chicken sausage in it, and thought sweet potatoes would be a nice addition.

 What do you think?

 So that's what I did.

 Also known as emmer, is an ancient wheat variety.
 It keeps its al dente texture no matter how much you cook it.
 I like to cook farro the same as I do pasta by boiling it in a big pot of lightly salted water; my farro of choice is Trader Joe's 10-minute farro.
 Most farro takes 25 to 30 minutes to cook, so I like the quick convenience of 10 minutes once the water has come to a boil.

 Sweet potatoes are an excellent source of vitamin A (in the form of beta-carotene).
 They are also a very good source of vitamin C, manganese, copper, pantothenic acid, and vitamin B6.
 Additionally, they are a good source of potassium, dietary fiber, niacin, vitamin B1, vitamin B2, and phosphorus.

 In this recipe, I simply peel and make a small dice of the potato - just a bit larger than the size the cooked farro will be - slightly less than a ½ inch dice.
 After the farro has about 5-minutes left of cooking time, I threw in the diced sweet potato to cook.
 Then drained them both into a colander and rinsed with cold water to stop the cooking process.